Rational motivic path spaces and Kim's relative unipotent section conjecture: Cellular motives and cellular motivic dga's

 \ssProposition{13.3} { The category $\Mdga_\cell(Z,\QQ)$ is closed under small homotopy colimits. }

 \begin{proof} Special case of proposition \ref{13.4} below. \end{proof}

-\ssProposition{13.4} { Let $M$ be a monoidophilic model category (monoidal such that $\cMon(M)$ is a model category with right Quillen forgetful functor).
+\segment{dophil}{Definition} We say that a monoidal model category $M$ is \emph{monoidophilic} if the category $\cMon(M)$ of commutative monoids in $M$ inherits the structure of a model category with right-Quillen forgetful functor.

+\ssProposition{13.4} { Let $M$ be a monoidophilic model category.
 Let $T$ be a subcategory closed under weak equivalences, small homotopy colimits and derived tensor products.\footnote{The last condition (in the presence of the first condition) reduces to $T$ closed under (ordinary) tensor products of cofibrant objects.} Then $\cMon(T)$ is closed under small homotopy colimits. }

 \begin{proof} It's enough to check that $\cMon(T)$ is closed under small homotopy coproducts, realizations and filtered homotopy colimits.
 (Here ``realization'' means homotopy colimit over $\Delta^{\op}$.)
 Realizations and filtered homotopy colimits are both \emph{sifted}, hence, by Corollary 3.2.3.2 of Lurie \cite{LurieAlg}, compatible with the forgetful functor.
 Turning to homotopy coproducts in $\cMon(T)$, those are coproducts of derived tensor products in $T$. \end{proof}